Foundation Architecture Program

-Students who are entering Florida Atlantic University (FAU) as: (1) a freshman or (2) a transfer without the lower division architecture courses.
+Students who are entering Florida Atlantic University (FAU) as: (1) a freshman or (2) a transfer without the Foundation Architecture program courses.
 These students must begin their studies with ARC1301 Architecture Design 1.
-For students who have completed the first two years of architecture courses please refer to the upper division requirements for entry.
+For students who have completed the first two years of architecture courses please refer to the profesional architecture program requirements for entry.

 What is the first thing I should do?